0xn3va/application-security-handbook/Web Application/Output Encoding/README.md

 <img src="/.gitbook/assets/type-base-icon.svg">
 </div>

 In many scenarios, an application displays data that was gathered from untrusted sources such as user input.
-This can lead to vulnerabilities than an adversary leverage to perform attacks such as Cross-Site Scripting.
+This can lead to vulnerabilities that an attacker leverage to perform attacks such as Cross-Site Scripting.
 To mitigate such security issues untrusted output must be encoded properly depending on the context it is being used.

 - Perform comprehensive input validation for each request, see the [Input Validation](/Web%20Application/Input%20Validation/README.md) page.
 - Perform output encoding according to the context of any untrusted data before displaying it in a user interface (web browser, mobile app).